Laminar app icon

 Laminar planetary imaging software for macOS

 Laminar is a native macOS planetary imaging capture application built for Apple Silicon.
 It records high-framerate video of planets, the Moon, and the Sun through your telescope as industry-standard SER files, compatible with AutoStakkert, Registax, PIPP, and SIRIL.
 Designed as a macOS alternative to Windows-only capture tools like FireCapture and SharpCap, Laminar provides real-time frame quality analysis, atmospheric seeing assessment, and automatic target tracking – features that help you confirm focus and conditions while you're still at the telescope.
 Laminar supports cameras from ten astronomy brands — ZWO, PlayerOne, QHY, ToupTek, SVBONY, Altair Astro, OGMA, RisingCam, MallinCam, and Omegon — making it the most broadly compatible planetary capture app on macOS.
+It also supports generic UVC devices through macOS AVFoundation, including iPhone Continuity Camera and USB webcams, for first-time planetary imagers who want to try the hobby with hardware they already own.
 Available on the Mac App Store for a one-time purchase of $34.99.

 ★ Only in Laminar